dzjxzyd/PepBERT-large/README.md

 PepBERT-small was available at a different repository at https://github.com/dzjxzyd/PepBERT-small.

+You can also download dataset, scripts, and pretrained models, all the checkpoints from GoogleDrive at https://drive.google.com/drive/folders/19y7nsCUJyV_MLzBmFum99htQvCLo47HO?usp=drive_link

 ### A example tutorial for usage in your custom peptide embeddings.
 ```
 import os